Leatherface: Films

-Leatherface made his first appearance in the original The Texas Chain Saw Massacre on October 11, 1974.
-In the film, Leatherface (Gunnar Hansen) and his family, former slaughterhouse workers, capture and murder a group of teenagers one-by-one as they trespass upon their property.
-In the end, the sole survivor Sally Hardesty (Marilyn Burns), escapes as Leatherface angrily flails his chainsaw in the blazing sun.
+Leatherface made his first appearance in the original The Texas Chain Saw Massacre in 1974.
+Here, Leatherface (Gunnar Hansen) is depicted as wearing the human skin of his victims as a mask.
+He and his family capture and murder a group of teenagers one-by-one as they trespass upon their property.
 The character's second appearance was in the 1986 sequel, The Texas Chainsaw Massacre 2.
-The film reveals that Leatherface (Bill Johnson) and his family, now identified under the last name Sawyer, have been on the run since Sally escaped and alerted the police.
-Leatherface finds himself attracted to Vanita "Stretch" Brock (Caroline Williams), a radio disc jockey who recorded Leatherface and his brother (Bill Moseley) murdering a couple of teens over the radio airwaves and refuses to kill her when Drayton (Jim Siedow) orders him to do so.
-Leatherface and most of his family are seemingly killed when a grenade recovered from the Hitchhiker's preserved corpse goes off prematurely.
+The film reveals that Leatherface (Bill Johnson) and his family have been on the run, and are being hunted by the uncle of a previous victim.
+Leatherface and most of his family are seemingly killed when a grenade detonates in their hidden lair.
 In Leatherface: The Texas Chainsaw Massacre III (1990), Leatherface (R.A.
-Mihailoff) appears alongside new family members as they capture a young couple, Michelle (Kate Hodge) and her boyfriend Ryan (William Butler), when they get lost on the back roads of Texas.
-When Michelle escapes, Leatherface chases her into the nearby marshlands.
-Michelle manages to gain the upper hand, knocking Leatherface unconscious and leaving him to drown as he sinks into the bog.
-He is revealed to have survived, emerging from the bog with his chainsaw.
-His fourth appearance in Texas Chainsaw Massacre: The Next Generation (1995) is unconnected to any of the previous entries.
-In it, a group of teenagers attending their high school prom stumble across Leatherface and his family.
-All but one are killed, with Jenny (Renée Zellweger) escaping to a nearby hospital.
+Mihailoff) appears alongside new family members as they capture a young couple when they get lost on the back roads of Texas.
+Leatherface is eventually knocked unconscious and left to drown in a bog.
+He is later revealed to have survived, emerging from the bog with his chainsaw.
+In Texas Chainsaw Massacre: The Next Generation (1995), a group of teenagers attending their high school prom stumble across Leatherface and his adoptive family; all but one are killed.